Imageomics/bioclip-vector-db/docs/setup_guide.md

 ## Quick Start (Recommended)

-For a quick start, you can use the provided SLURM script to launch all services (Image Server, FAISS Server, and Gradio App) in a single job using `tmux`.
+For a quick start, you can use the provided SLURM script to launch all services (Model Server, FAISS Server, Image Server, and Gradio App) in a single job using `tmux`.

 1. **Submit the job:**
    ```bash